Travel in Tibet

 Transportation in Tibet

-While in Tibet, you will have to travel by private vehicle.
-The only exception to this is if you are only staying in Lhasa.
-Most agencies will allow you to use taxi’s or public buses to get around if you are only staying in Lhasa.
 If you plan on traveling outside of Lhasa, you will most likely travel either by van or 4 wheel drive vehicle.
-The road conditions in Tibet have dramatically improved over the past 10 years, so more and more vans are being used.
+The road conditions in Tibet have dramatically improve over the past 10 years, so more and more vans are now use for tours in tibet.
 If you are traveling with a larger group, it is also possible to travel by mini-van or private bus depending on the time of year and the conditions of the roads.

 Tour Guide